SCNieh/PetStore/README.md

 ===================================

 This app displays a list of pets and their related data that the user inputs.

+Based on SQLite, this app implements all CRUD methods.

 Used in a Udacity course in the Android Basics Nanodegree by Google.

+- This app was modified based on one of the prototypes of Udacity nanodegree course

 Pre-requisites
 --------------